Extreme Points in Multi-Dimensional Screening: Conclusion

-While our focus has been on screening problems, where there is only a single (representative) agent, one should expect implications of our results for multi-agent settings.
-In multi-agent settings, Bayesian incentive compatibility of a given multi-agent mechanism is the same as separately requiring incentive compatibility with respect to each agent's interim-expected mechanism (see, e.g., \cite[Chapter 6]{borgers2015introduction}).
-These interim-expected mechanisms, one for each agent, must then be linked towards an ex-post feasible mechanism via an appropriate analogue of the Maskin-Riley-Matthews-Border conditions.\footnote{\citet{maskin1984optimal}, \citet{matthews1984implementability}, \citet{border1991implementation}.
-Recent treatments include \citet{che2013generalized}, \citet{gopalan2018public}, and \citet{ValenzuelaStookey2023Interim}; see these papers for further references and discussions of potential limitations of the reduced-form approach.} Thus, if the extreme points in a multi-agent problem were simpler than the extreme points characterized here for the one-agent case, then this reduction in complexity would have to come from these additional conditions.
-This is not the case for problems with one-dimensional types (see, e.g., \cite{kleiner2021extreme}) and is not to be expected for problems with multi-dimensional types.
+While our focus has been on screening problems, where there is only a single (representative) agent, implications of our results for multi-agent settings are to be expected.
+In multi-agent settings, Bayesian incentive compatibility of a given multi-agent mechanism is equivalent to separately requiring incentive compatibility with respect to each agent's interim-expected mechanism (see, e.g., \citet[Chapter 6]{borgers2015introduction}).
+These interim-expected mechanisms, one for each agent, must then be linked to an ex-post feasible mechanism via an appropriate analogue of the Maskin-Riley-Matthews-Border conditions.\footnote{\citet{maskin1984optimal}, \citet{matthews1984implementability}, \citet{border1991implementation}.
+Recent treatments include \citet{che2013generalized}, \citet{gopalan2018public}, and \citet{ValenzuelaStookey2023Interim}; see these papers for limitations of the approach.} Thus, if the extreme points in a multi-agent problem were simpler than the extreme points characterized here for the one-agent case, then this reduction in complexity would have to come from these additional feasibility conditions.
+This is not the case for problems with one-dimensional types (see, e.g., \citet{kleiner2021extreme}) and is not to be expected for problems with multi-dimensional types.

 Our main methodological contribution is to link extreme points of the set of incentive-compatible mechanisms to indecomposable convex bodies studied in convex geometry.
 This methodology, where we study incentive-compatible mechanisms by analyzing the space of all menus from which the agent could choose, is potentially useful in other areas of economic theory.
-Examples that come to mind are menu choice \`{a} la \citet{dekel2001representing} and the random expected utility (REU) model of \citet{gul2006random}.
+Examples that come to mind are menu choice \`{a} la \citet{dekel2001representing} and the random expected utility (REU) model of \citet{gul2006random} (to which the linear screening model is closely related).
+We believe that our characterizations will also prove useful for understanding the reverse question to our approach: For which model parameters is a given extreme point mechanism or class of extreme point mechanisms optimal?
+We leave this question to future work.